syncfusion-content/asp.netwebforms-docs/aspnet/FileExplorer/How-To.md

 documentation: UG
 keywords: FileExplorer,  Syncfusion, ASP.NET Web FileExplorer, UG document, How To
 ---
-# How To Section in Essential ASP.NET WebForms File Explorer
+# How To Section in ASP.NET WebForms File Explorer

 ## File handling operations